icon-account icon-glass

 By Beth Shelper

-We want answers: what are the effects of exercise on mood, why does working out make you happy, and what are these exercise hormones?
+What are the benefits of exercise on mental health, why does working out make you happier, and what are the chemicals going on that cause this?
 We’ve done the research so that you don’t have to.
-Strap in whilst Innermost investigates.

 What are the benefits of regular exercise?